Skip to main content

 Service Versioning

-Pin specific service versions by using Git tags in URLs:
+Pin specific application versions by using Git tags in URLs:

 {